Swissair: Ascension

-In 1952, the cabin layout on northern trans-Atlantic routes was changed to one with a first and a tourist (economy) class.
-The first-class cabin had comfortable chairs in which one could sleep, given the name "Slumberettes".
+In 1952, the cabin layout on northern transatlantic routes was changed to one with a first and a tourist (economy) class.
+The first-class cabin had comfortable chairs on which one could sleep, given the name "Slumberettes".
 Those sleeping chairs were soon succeeded by beds, modelled after the US Pullman railway cars.
 Two adjacent seats were moved towards each other and formed a lower berth.
 The wall panel could be folded downward, forming the upper berth in which the other person could sleep.
-A year later, a tourist class cabin was introduced on intra-European flights.
+A year later, a tourist-class cabin was introduced on intra-European flights.

 In 1953, Swissair, with the city of Basel, founded a charter company called Balair, reusing the name of one of its predecessors, a company that initially used older Swissair aircraft to fly to holiday destinations.

-As the first European customer, Swissair bought the Douglas DC-7C which enabled the company to provide non-stop flights to the United States.
+As the first European customer, Swissair bought the Douglas DC-7C, which enabled the company to provide non-stop flights to the United States.
 For shorter-range routes, the Convair Metropolitan was used.

 In 1957, the Far East was added to the route network.
 Direct flights to Tokyo had intermediate stops in Athens, Karachi, Bombay, Bangkok and Manila.
-That same year, Swissair helped Aristotle Onassis form the new Greek airline, Olympic Airways.
+That same year, Swissair partnered with Aristotle Onassis to form the new Greek airline, Olympic Airways.

 While competitors first looked at turboprop aeroplanes to replace their piston-engined craft, Swissair introduced jet aeroplanes.
 Together with SAS, Swissair bought Douglas DC-8s, which were delivered beginning in 1960.
-For medium and short-range routes, the Sud Aviation Caravelle was purchased.
+For medium- and short-range routes, the Sud Aviation Caravelle was purchased.
 The aircraft were maintained in concert with SAS, and manuals for operation and maintenance were co-written.

 Douglas DC-8-62 of Swissair at Zurich Airport in 1979.
 The DC-8 series served the airline from 1960.